anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 workloads.
 It provides separation of control plane functions and data plane functions with its two components:

--  Tungsten Fabric Controller– a set of software services that maintains a model of networks and network policies, typically running on several servers for high availability
+-  Tungsten Fabric Controller- a set of software services that maintains a model of networks and network policies, typically running on several servers for high availability
--  Tungsten Fabric vRouter– installed in each host that runs workloads (virtual machines or containers), the vRouter performs packet forwarding and enforces network and security policies
+-  Tungsten Fabric vRouter- installed in each host that runs workloads (virtual machines or containers), the vRouter performs packet forwarding and enforces network and security policies